Buying a new car vs used

 - Make sure all switchgear works, especially electric windows, door mirrors, central door locking, reversing sensors

-On front wheel drive vehicles check the rubber boots covering each front drive shaft, making sure they are not split.
-Replacing the boots is not a big or very expensive job but if the grease and heavy oil has leaked out that could have led to damage to the drive shaft splines, which are more costly to replace.
+On front-wheel drive vehicles check the rubber boots covering each front driveshaft, making sure they are not split.
+Replacing the boots is not a big or very expensive job but if the grease and heavy oil have leaked out that could have led to damage to the driveshaft splines, which are more costly to replace.
 If there are issues here there will be a clunk when you move off from rest.

 Check in the engine bay for corrosion on the sides.
 Unscrew the oil filler cap, the visible oil should be clean.
 If there is a white residue it usually means there are problems with the engine and it should be avoided.
 Get the owner to let the engine tick over with the oil cap off.
 Oil should be seen flicking up onto this top part of the engine, a sign that the lubrication is acting as it should.